MuyiwaNau/Customer-Shopping-Data-Analysis/README.md

 Welcome to the shopping world of Istanbul!
 Our dataset contains shopping information from 10 different shopping malls between 2021 and 2023.
 We have gathered data from various age groups and genders to provide a comprehensive view of shopping habits in Istanbul.
 The dataset includes essential information such as invoice numbers, customer IDs, age, gender, payment methods, product categories, quantity, price, order dates, and shopping mall locations.
 This dataset will be a valuable resource for researchers, data analysts, and machine learning enthusiasts who want to gain insights into shopping trends and patterns in Istanbul.
 Explore the dataset and discover the fascinating world of Istanbul shopping!

 # Contents
+## Dataset Description

-invoice_no: Invoice number.
-Nominal.
-A combination of the letter 'I' and a 6-digit integer is uniquely assigned to each operation.
+- **invoice_no:** Invoice number.
+A unique identifier for each operation.
+It's a combination of the letter 'I' and a 6-digit integer.
-customer_id: Customer number.
-Nominal.
-A combination of the letter 'C' and a 6-digit integer is uniquely assigned to each operation.
+- **customer_id:** Customer number.
+A unique identifier for each operation.
+It's a combination of the letter 'C' and a 6-digit integer.
-Gender: String variable of the customer's gender.
+- **Gender:** The gender of the customer, stored as a string variable.
-Age: Positive Integer variable of the customer's age.
+- **Age:** Positive integer variable representing the customer's age.
-Category: String variable of the category of the purchased product.
+- **Category:** The category of the purchased product, stored as a string variable.
-Quantity: The quantities of each product (item) per transaction.
-Numeric.
+- **Quantity:** The quantities of each product (item) per transaction, stored as a numeric variable.
-Price: Unit price.
-Numeric.
-Product price per unit in Dollar.
+- **Price:** Unit price, representing the product price per unit in dollars.
-payment_method: String variable of the payment method (cash, credit card, or debit card) used for the transaction. invoice_date Invoice date.
-The day when a transaction was generated.
+- **payment_method:** String variable indicating the payment method used for the transaction (e.g., cash, credit card, or debit card).
+- **invoice_date:** The date when a transaction was generated.
-shopping_mall: String variable of the name of the shopping mall where the transaction was made.
+- **shopping_mall:** String variable representing the name of the shopping mall where the transaction took place.

 # Project Overview
   Project Description: